DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 ## Log into the Keycloak Admin Console

-Using OpenShift routes, you should be able to access the Keycloak Admin Console through the following URL with the **admin** username and **admin** password:
+If you have deployed Keycloak on OpenShift, you may use the script below to get the URL of the Keycloak Admin Console:
 ```shell
 KEYCLOAK_URL=https://$(oc get route keycloak --template='{{ .spec.host }}') &&
 echo "" &&